xunilrj/sandbox/sources/haskellcpp/readme.md

     CanISum(0,1);

-the compiler will deduce T1 = int and T2 = int and both can be summed.
+the compiler will deduce T1 = int and T2 = int and that both types can be summed.

 using some C++11 features I can rewrite the same function as